archethic-foundation/aeip/AEIP-21.md

     - to avoid deadlock
     - to avoid false positive (subject to concurrency issue as well)
 - We would not like to disrupt the usage of the chains by retrying until one pass (like Cardano)
+- We want to reduce as much as possible the bandwidth cost to replicate transaction

 ## Proposition